Ableton

 Analysis

-This is voice drift.
+This is voice drift, and voice drift is an accommodation failure.
+The blog team is attuned to artists.
+They know who they’re writing for, and the voice holds because of that attunement.
+The about page team isn’t attuned to anyone.
 The brand voice held across every product page, every blog post, every learning resource and then lost coherence on the one page that tells the company’s own story.
 The customer-facing work is tight because that’s where the creative team focuses.
 The corporate pages use a different register because someone else wrote them and nobody checked whether they sounded like the same company.

 I think about what this means as brands start scaling content production with AI tools.
 A page that’s already off-register becomes the template.
 Voice drift accelerates.
 The structural coherence that Ableton maintains so well across its product pages and blog is exactly what gets flattened first when there’s no structural system holding it together.
 The about page is a preview of what the whole site could sound like if nobody’s paying attention to where the voice is drifting.

 Ableton tells better stories about the people who use its products than about the people who make them.
-The blog treats every artist like a full human with a methodology and a history.
-The about page treats the company like a LinkedIn profile.
-Twenty-five years of making creative tools and the company story is one paragraph.
-The artists get the full treatment.
-The company gets a press release.
+The blog gives every artist a full profile with methodology and history.
+The about page puts twenty-five years of making creative tools into one paragraph.